 Section I of this Agreement also includes a Jury Trial Waiver and an Arbitration Provision in the event of a dispute.

 Please read each section carefully and keep this document for your records.

 Financial terms of your account: An at-a-glance summary of the fees and charges associated with your account

 Privacy statement: how we collect, use, share, and protect your personal information; and the privacy choices you can make

-In this Agreement, “We,” “Us” and “Our” mean Comenity Bank.
-“You” and “Your” mean each person who submits an application or solicitation for an Account with us.
-“Account” means your credit card account with us.
-“Card” means each credit card we issue for your Account, as applicable.
-“Credit Plan” means one or more payment program options EXPRESS may ask us to offer from time to time.
+In this Agreement, "We," "Us" and "Our" mean Comenity Bank and any successor or assigns.
+"You" and "Your" mean each person who submits an application or solicitation for an Account with us.
+"Account" means your credit card account with us.
+"Card" means each credit card we issue for your Account, as applicable.
+"Credit Plan" means one or more payment program options EXPRESS may ask us to offer from time to time.

 For your own protection, please sign your Card before using it.
 Keep in mind that your signature on the Card isn't a prerequisite to your obligation to pay amounts incurred on your Account.

 You'll be in default under this Agreement if you: